 Because there isn't an exact, one-to-one mapping between Classic metric selectors and DQL, some queries will require manual adjustments during the conversion.
 The troubleshooting section on this page can help you in these scenarios.

-In this section, you'll learn how to use Dynatrace's conversion tool to product DQL from existing Classic metric selectors.
+In this section, you'll learn how to use the conversion tool in Dynatrace to produce DQL from existing Classic metric selectors.

 To automatically convert the metric selector to a DQL query in Notebooks or Dashboards